rethinkdb/www/_posts/2016-06-29-rethinkdb-performance-report.md

 one to 16 nodes.

 {% infobox %}
-__Note__: This performance report was done using RethinkDB version 2.1.5.
+__Note__: This performance report was based on RethinkDB version 2.1.5.
 It takes a large amount of effort to create a quality performance report that covers multiple use cases.
 In the future, we plan to update this report for subsequent releases of RethinkDB.